-- (1) The initial event pedestal, PINIT, is found, as the mean of the NP consecutive samples in the pedestal window. - (2) The samples within the hit search window are searched for a hit, which is found if the data exceed a high threshold PINIT + H. If the hit is found, the sample number is designated TC.
-If no hit is found, no further action is taken. - (3) The mean local pedestal is obtained as the mean of NP samples immediately before TC, from TC-NP to TC-1. - (4) A small number NU of consecutive samples surrounding sample TC are sent to the time-finding module, as described later. - (5) The integrated signal is calculated, starting with sample TC IS and ending with sample WE.
-Pedestal values are not subtracted from this. - (6) A count of the number of samples with data overflow during the integration period is made, until the count exceeds 6. - (7) The hit seach window samples are scanned, starting with sample TC, for the first maximum in value.
+- (1) The initial event pedestal, PINIT, is found, as the mean of the NP consecutive samples in the pedestal window. - (2) The samples within the hit search window are searched for a hit, which is found if the data meet or exceed a hit threshold PINIT+H. If the hit is found, the sample number is designated TC.
+If no hit is found, no further action is taken. - (3) The mean local pedestal is obtained as the mean of NP2 samples ending with LP, from LP-NP2+1 to LP. - (4) A small number NU of consecutive samples surrounding sample TC are sent to the time-finding module, as described later. - (5) The integrated signal is calculated, starting with sample TC and ending with sample WE, and added to the first part of the integral, which is returned from the timing module.
+Pedestal values are not subtracted from this. - (6) A count of the number of samples with data overflow during the integration period is made, until the count exceeds 6.

+(7) The hit search window samples are scanned, starting with sample TC, for the first maximum in value.